BlenderKit/platform/README.md

 A place to report your problems, bugs, suggestion and ideas with the BlenderKit website and the whole platform.

-For BlenderKit add-on reports use: htttps://github.com/Blender/blenderkit/issues
+For BlenderKit add-on reports please use: [BlenderKit add-on issue tracker](https://github.com/BlenderKit/blenderkit/issues).